Stuyk/altv-typescript/README.md

 ## How to Add Mods, and New Resources

 Always add your already compiled resources & mods into the `resources` folder.

+## How to ignore specific resources from compiling

+Add file name `.nocompile` to the resource folder you want to ignore from compiling.